Dyer Anti-Lynching Bill: Aftermath

 From 1882 to 1968, "...nearly 200 anti-lynching bills were introduced in Congress, and three passed the House.
 Seven presidents between 1890 and 1952 asked Congress to pass a federal law."
 No bills were approved by the Senate during this time period because of the powerful opposition of the conservative Southern Democratic voting bloc.

 However, the publicity the bill generated, together with the NAACP report and the National Conference on Lynching, moved local and state governments to take lynching more seriously.
 Lynchings decreased dramatically after 1919.

+In 1922 and 1923, Senator William Borah spoke against passage of the Dyer Anti-Lynching Bill, which had passed the House.
+A strong supporter of state sovereignty, he believed that punishing state officials for failure to prevent lynchings was unconstitutional, and that if the states could not prevent such murders, federal legislation would do no good.
+The bill was defeated by filibuster in the Senate by Southern Democrats.
+When another bill (Costigan–Wagner Bill) was introduced in 1935 and 1938, Borah continued to speak against it, by that time saying that it was no longer needed, as the number of lynchings had dropped sharply.

 On June 13, 2005, in a resolution sponsored by senators Mary Landrieu of Louisiana and George Allen of Virginia, together with 78 others, the US Senate formally apologized for its failure to enact this and other anti-lynching bills "when action was most needed."
 On June 30, 2018, three senators (Kamala Harris, Cory Booker, and Tim Scott) introduced the Justice for Victims of Lynching Act to make lynching a Federal hate crime.
 The Senate voted unanimously in favor of it on December 19, 2018, but the bill died because it was not passed by the House before the 115th Congress ended on January 3, 2019.